 Chloroform Testing in Pittman Neighborhood (Henderson)

-NDEP will host a Virtual Community Information Meeting on December 9, 2021 from 3:00 p.m. to 5:00 p.m. to discuss the next steps for the indoor air testing project.
+NDEP hosted a Virtual Community Information Meeting on December 9, 2021 from 3:00 p.m. to 5:00 p.m. to discuss the next steps for the indoor air testing project.

 As part of its mission to protect public health and the environment, the Nevada Division of Environmental Protection (NDEP) regulates hundreds of businesses, facilities, and other operations across Nevada – including the Black Mountain Industrial (BMI) Complex in Henderson – to ensure compliance with all State and federal environmental protection standards, including those established by the U.S. Environmental Protection Agency (EPA).